Mr-MeerMoazzam/Set-Up-CUDA-cuDNN-on-Ubuntu-20.04/Install Nvidia Drivers on Ubunto/README.md

 The procedure to install proprietary Nvidia GPU Drivers on Ubuntu 16.04 / 17.10 / 18.04 / 18.10 / 20.04 / 22.04 LTS is as follows:
 1. Update your system running apt-get command
 2. You can install Nvidia drivers either using GUI or CLI method.
-3. Open “Software and Updates” app to install install Nvidia driver using GUI.
+3. Open “Software and Updates” app to install install Nvidia driver using GUI OR Using CLI.
 4. Reboot the computer/laptop to load the drivers.
 5. Verify drivers are working